Letsmine/BlueMapSftpStorage/README.md

    - Get the latest version of the addon from the [releases page](../../releases/latest).

 2. **Install the AddOn**
-   - Place the downloaded `BlueMapSshStorage-{version}.jar` file into the `addons` folder located next to your BlueMap configuration files.
+   - Place the downloaded `BlueMapSshStorage-{version}.jar` file into the `packs` folder located next to your BlueMap configuration files, it should look like `BlueMap/packs/letsmine-bluemap-0.3.jar`.

 3. **Configure SFTP**
    - Copy the [sftp.conf](./src/main/resources/sftp.conf) file to the `storage` folder located next to your BlueMap configuration files.